jddecker/jddecker/README.md

 I’m currently learning Python, HTML, and CSS.

-- 🔭 I’m currently working on [building a website about my dad](https://fldecker.com)
+I’m currently working on [building a website about my dad](https://fldecker.com)
-- 🌱 I’m currently learning more SQL

 <!--